Consensys/doc.gnark/docs/Tutorials/eddsa.md

     }
 ```

-!!!tip "Unit tests"
+!!! tip "Unit tests"

-    In a `_test.go` file, you can use `gnark/backend/groth16/assert.go` like so:
+    In a `_test.go` file, you can use `gnark/backend/groth16/assert.go` as follows:

     ```go
     assert := groth16.NewAssert(t)